-- A student registered for the M.A. programme should get a minimum of 80 credits across 4 semesters of study. - A student is permitted to take a maximum of 25 credits with a minimum of 15 per semester.
-This would roughly translate to 3-5 courses per semester (assuming that each course is worth 5 credits). - One should get at least 50 credits from the core areas and the remaining 30 credits from the electives that they opt for. - A student has to inform at the beginning of the fourth semester the degree they wish to opt for.
+- A student registered for the M.A. programme should obtain a minimum of 80 credits across the 4 semesters of study. - A student is permitted to take a maximum of 25 credits with a minimum of 15 per semester.
+This would roughly translate to 3-5 courses per semester (assuming that each course is worth 5 credits). - A student should get at least 50 credits from the core areas and the remaining 30 credits from the electives that they opt for.

+- A student has to decide, at the beginning of the fourth semester, the degree they wish to opt for.
 The Coordinator will check, guide and advise them regarding the requirements. - A student is permitted to drop a course only if he/she fulfils all the credit requirements.
-Dropping of a course/courses is permitted only upto the third semester. - A student has the option of doing a project in the last semester of the M.A. programme in lieu of any taught course.
-The project will fetch the candidate 5 credits. - A student is also permitted to register for a reading course only in the last semester of study.
+Dropping of a course/courses is permitted only upto the third semester. - A student has the option of writing a dissertation in the last semester of the M. A. programme in lieu of any taught course.
+The dissertation will fetch the candidate 5 credits.
+(See Dissertation guidelines for further details.) - A student is also permitted to register for a reading course only in the last semester of study.

 Every M.A. programme lists Core Courses and Elective Courses.
-The programme Coordinator will provide, at the beginning of every semester, the list of core and electives on offer for that semester.
+The Programme Coordinator will provide, at the beginning of every semester, the list of core and electives on offer for that semester.
 This information will be uploaded on to the University's website, and displayed on notice boards to enable students to register for courses.
 The following sections list the core and elective courses that are on offer for each of the M.A. programmes.